Greene St. Recording: Background

-Later in 1975, Jeffrey Lew wanted to divest his share and go on to other ventures.
-His share was sold to two clients McKenzie had brought in, Billy Arnell and Steve Loeb.
-The transition was not smooth.
-It had been agreed that should any client McKenzie bring in decide to buy out a share of the studio, he would be paid 10% of the purchase price.
-After the sale was completed, McKenzie was denied his fee.
-A lawsuit followed.
-McKenzie was paid and ways were parted.
-The studio, having been elevated to a profit sustainable enterprise at the time of the sale and settlement of the lawsuit, was renamed Big Apple Recording.
-It then became a partnership between Michael Riesman and producer Steve Loeb.
+The studio was renamed Big Apple Recording and became a partnership between Michael Riesman and producer Steve Loeb.
 The new studio manager was Jonathan Katz, who would later make a name for himself as "Dr Katz", a popular albeit cartoon figure on Comedy Central, and the first studio chief engineer was Wieslaw Woszczyk, now Dr. Wieslaw Woszczyk, who holds the James McGill Chair Professorship in Sound Recording and is the founding director of the Centre for Interdisciplinary Research in Music Media and Technology at McGill University.